PA Direct Democracy Manifesto

 The People's Administration's direct democracy manifesto is purely a list of proposals that we would put to the people for potential amendment and/or implementation into law, should the UK reform to direct democracy via any mechanism.

-Some of our policies have already been adopted by the coalition or, are being considered [stated below] but, none of the adopted policies were listed in either the Conservative or Liberal Democrat pre-election manifestos 2010.
+Since June 2010, some of our policies have been submitted, considered, implemented or blocked and, none of our adopted policies were listed in either the Conservative or Liberal Democrat 2010 general election manifestos.

 • Terminate and Cannibalise national medical records IT system